Why the Legal Foundation Matters

 - Common audit triggers to avoid

-Expert’s note (Sam Young, EA; Stanford MBA): I’ve led and reviewed 100+ cost segregation studies and defended classifications using Whiteco/HCA/AmeriSouth frameworks in audits.
-LinkedIn
+Expert’s note (Overline): We’ve led and reviewed 100+ cost segregation studies and defended classifications using Whiteco/HCA/AmeriSouth frameworks in audits.

 Cost Segregation Basics (Quick Refresher)